technomancy/bussard/spoilers/characters.md

 ## Solar Union

 Home of humanity, but regressed from its height.
 Suffered from having portal delayed due to accident.
-Some believe the Defiant was sabotaged on its mission to carry a portal to Sol.
+Some believe the Ptolemy was sabotaged on its mission to carry a portal to Sol.

 * [x] Earth